-This guide for boards draws on findings from ERO's report Starting School Together: What Do We Know? and provides insights from schools that have changed to cohort entry.
-If your Board is considering changing to cohort entry, it will help you understand:
+This short guide for school leaders draws on findings from ERO's report Starting School Together: What Do We Know? and provides insights from schools that have changed to cohort entry.
+If your school is considering changing how you enrol children at your school, it will help you understand:

-- what cohort entry is
+- \rightarrow what cohort entry is

-- which schools are using cohort entry
+- → which schools are using cohort entry

-- > why schools are choosing cohort entry
+- → why schools are choosing cohort entry

 - → how to move to cohort entry well.